-On October 1, 2025, the Internal Revenue Service (IRS) announced an extension of the comment period on the revised Form 6765 Credit for Increasing Research Activities through March 31, 2026.
+On October 1, 2025, the Internal Revenue Service (IRS) announced an extension of the Form 6765 comment period and postponed certain reporting requirements related to the Credit for Increasing Research Activities through March 31, 2026.
 This decision gives taxpayers, tax professionals and industry stakeholders additional time to respond to the expanded disclosure requirements.
+As the IRS gathers feedback, Section G of Form 6765 will not be mandatory for tax year 2025.

 The draft instructions for Form 6765 significantly expand the type of data that taxpayers must provide, moving beyond quantitative calculations and requiring qualitative and structural reporting at the business component level.